+'''

 toTable(x, ...)

+'''

-х The object to turn into a data frame.
-Additional arguments, for use in specific methods
+x The object to turn into a data frame.

 A data frame.

 - The as.data.frame S4 generic defined in the BiocGenerics package. - showMethods for displaying a summary of the methods defined for a given generic function. - selectMethod for getting the definition of a specific method. - toTable,Bimap-method in the AnnotationDbi package for an example of a specific toTable method (defined for Bimap objects). - BiocGenerics for a summary of all the generics defined in the BiocGenerics package.